TESO (Austrian hacker group)

+In 2000, some of their members took over phrack magazine and released the first ever hardcover (#57) at HAL2001.

 History

 In 1998, Teso was founded, and quickly grew to 6 people, which first met in 1999 at the CCC Camp near Berlin.

 By 2000, the group was at its peak, and started speaking on various conferences, wrote articles for Phrack and released security tools and exploits at a very high pace.
 Some of its exploits only became known after leaking to the community.
 This included exploits for wu-ftp, apache, and openssh.